gamecreatorshudsonvalley/gamecreatorshudsonvalley.github.io/README.md

 # GCHV-Website

-This is a simple landing Page for GCHV
+This is the landing page for GCHV, including a dedicated page for the One Page RPG Jam.

 ## Live Preview: [click here](https://gamecreatorshudsonvalley.github.io/)